 - support to pass psychometric tests

 - mock interviews and assessment centres

 - company presentations and workshops

 80 students will be selected to take part in our Future Business Challenge.
-You will visit companies and work in teams to analyse what makes a company resilient and sustainable.
+During the week you will engage with companies and work in teams to analyse what makes a company resilient and sustainable.

-Most of our courses include company visits.
+Most of our courses include company engagement.
 This will give you the chance to hear how what you are learning in the classroom is put into practice.

 For any careers questions, contact the MSc Careers Team.